Jordan and Israel are at one of the great crossroads of civilisation and are bursting

-Today we first visit the City of David where the earliest Hebrew settlement was located before visiting the Israel Museum, that houses the very best of Israel’s archaeological treasures.
-These are preserved in a well-curated, chronological display that spans the incredible history of the country from the Stone Age to the Classical periods.
+Today we visit the Israel Museum, with the very best of Israel’s archaeological treasures preserved in a well-curated, chronological display that spans the incredible history of the country from the Stone Age to the Classical periods.
 The afternoon is free for further exploration.
 Overnight Jerusalem (B)

 We depart for Bethlehem and visit the Church of the Nativity, situated directly over the cave in which Jesus was believed to have been born.
 Crossing to the Mediterranean Sea, we visit two major cities of the Philistine people: Ashdod and Ashkelon.
-We first visit Ashdod-Yam (or Ashdod on the Sea), the ancient port of Ashdod and subject to renewed archaeological excavations, before visiting Ashkelon, another important Philistine city with remains from the Bronze Age, as well as the Byzantine, Crusader and Ottoman periods.
+We visit the Museum of Philistine Culture at Ashdod, as well as Ashdod-Yam (or Ashdod on the Sea): the ancient port of Ashdod and subject to renewed archaeological excavations.
+We visit Ashkelon, another important Philistine city with remains from the Bronze Age, as well as the Byzantine, Crusader and Ottoman periods.
 Overnight Haifa (B, L, D)

 In Haifa, we step back through time from the height of the Roman Empire to the Palaeolithic period peopled by Neanderthals and archaic Homo Sapiens.
 Founded by Herod the Great, Caesarea features a large artificial port, a sewer system, a grid town plan, and all the accoutrements expected of a Classical town: temples, an amphitheatre and aqueducts.
 We also visit Megiddo, the site of Armageddon: the battle to end all battles.
 Megiddo is pivotally important to our understanding of the period of Solomon, and more broadly, the establishment of Israelite control in the area.
 We end our day at Mt Carmel, where hominid remains have been excavated in a number of caves; including the most southerly example of a Neanderthal yet discovered.
 Overnight Haifa (B, L)

 Today’s we travel a short distance to Acco.
 Principally known as a Crusader town, it became the major port for the Kingdom of Jerusalem after its capture in 1104.
 Much later, the failure of Napoleon in 1799 to capture Acco forced his retreat to Egypt and changed the course of history.
-On our way to the north of Israel we visit Nazareth and the impressive Church of the Annunciation.
-Later we visit Hazor and Tell Dan, dating to the Bronze and Iron Ages.
+This afternoon we visit Hazor and Tell Dan, dating to the Bronze and Iron Ages.
 Of particular interest are the well-preserved fortifications at both sites.
 Overnight Tiberius (B, L)

 Most people know two sites in Jordan: Petra and Jerash.
 Jerash is often referred to as ‘the Pompeii of the East’ and it is one of the best-preserved Roman cities in the Near East, along with Palmyra.
 Two theatres, a hippodrome, a triumphal arch, an oval plaza, the impressive Temple to Zeus and long stretches of colonnaded streets make Jerash one of the world’s major sites for understanding Roman city planning and urban living.
 On our return to Amman we stop at Ajlun Castle, one of the few surviving Arab castles dating to the Crusader period.
 Built by a cousin of Saladin, its chief purpose was to stop the spread of the Kingdom of Jerusalem into Trans-Jordan.
 Today the castle preserves a great example of Crusader-period military architecture.
 Overnight Amman (B, L)